-Pre-market and after-hours trading is trading that occurs before and after regular stock market hours.
-Pre-market can occur between 4:00 am and 9:30 am with the majority of trade volume between 8:00 am - 9:30 am.
+Pre-market and after-hours trading occurs before and after regular stock market hours.
+Pre-market can occur between 4:00 am and 9:30 am, with most trade volume between 8:00 am, and 9:30 am.
 After-hours trading runs from 4:00 pm to 8:00 pm.

-While this may sound simple enough, trading during these extended hours is a bit different than trading during regular hours.
-In this post, we’ll look at the opportunities pre-market and after-hours trading provide, as well as the risks and limitations associated with them.
+While this may sound simple enough, trading during these extended hours is different from trading during regular hours.
+In this post, we’ll look at the opportunities pre-market, and after-hours trading provides and the risks and limitations associated with them.
 We’ll also touch on how pre-market and after-hours trading can impact the regular trading session.

 Pre-Market and After-Hours Trading Hours

 Let’s start with a refresher on regular trading hours in the United States.

 The New York Stock Exchange (NYSE) trading schedule, followed by most other major exchanges in the United States, runs Monday through Friday from 9:30 am to 4 pm eastern time, except for holidays.